UQ is implementing a new email security protocol called DMARC (Domain Message Authentication, Reporting, and Conformance).

 DMARC is designed to protect against imposter emails (also known as ‘spoofing’) and ensure your messages are delivered without interruptions.

-DMARC enforcement will come into effect in late 2024.
+DMARC enforcement for the uq.edu.au domain will come into effect on December 4, 2024.

 If you are an email system owner, applications to have DMARC applied to your system are now open.
-From late 2024, email services that do not use DMARC will be quarantined and emails sent will be undeliverable.
+From December 4, email services that do not use DMARC will be quarantined and emails sent will be undeliverable.

 Register to have DMARC applied to your system.